bob-606/5.easa.fi/README.md

 ## 121. Where does "separation" on the aerofoil set in and in which direction does it move with increasing angle of attack?
-Where does "separation" on the aerofoil set in and in which direction does it move with increasing angle of attack?
 - On the leading edge of the profile, movement in airflow direction
 - On the entire upper side of the profile at the same time
 - ***At the profile's upper side at the trailing edge, movement opposite to the airflow direction***